 This is also a good example to show how one process map step can lead into another.
 Once a new savings account is opened, the process map can recommend additional services for the customers.
 Asking if they would be interested in transferring their retirement accounts, mortgage, or other financial services can be a great way to 'up-sell' customers.
 Using the process map can recommend the right products based on available information about the customers.

-When implementing process mapping in a facility, it can be beneficial to use process mapping tools.
-Depending on how the mapping is being done, its complexity, and other factors, a facility can choose from many options.
+When implementing in a facility, it can be beneficial to use specific tools.
+Depending on how the process mapping is being done, its complexity, and other factors, a facility can choose from many options.

 - Decision Points - If human decisions need to be made during a process, a decision point is added to the process map.

 - Documentation - When documentation is required, the process map has a 'documentation' symbol that identifies where the documentation is located.

 - Transport - When the product parts need to move some distance, the transport symbol needs to be used.

 - Handle - Anytime the products need to be handled by a worker, this is the symbol that should be used.

 There are many other symbols used in process mapping.
 While there are no required standards that must be used across industries, there are some commonly used charts that have proven effective.
 The following image shows some of the most common symbols and what they are used for.

 Workflow process mapping is often seen as an extremely complex strategy that will take a lot of time and effort to implement.
 While it can be as complex as is needed, many companies find it helpful to break a full process map into smaller, more manageable parts.
 Creating simple maps for each process in the company can be done one at a time to break it down into bite sized pieces.